Julian/lean.nvim/README.rst

             extra = {
                 -- Add a \wknight abbreviation to insert ♘ --
-                -- Note that the backslash is implied, and that you may also -- use snippets.nvim directly to do this if so desired. wknight = '♘',
+                -- Note that the backslash is implied, and that you of -- course may also use a snippet engine directly to do -- this if so desired.
+                wknight = '♘',
             },
         }